Mitosis: Prometaphase

 At the beginning of prometaphase in animal cells, phosphorylation of nuclear lamins causes the nuclear envelope to disintegrate into small membrane vesicles.
 As this happens, microtubules invade the nuclear space.
 This is called open mitosis, and it occurs in some multicellular organisms.
 Fungi and some protists, such as algae or trichomonads, undergo a variation called closed mitosis where the spindle forms inside the nucleus, or the microtubules penetrate the intact nuclear envelope.

 In late prometaphase, kinetochore microtubules begin to search for and attach to chromosomal kinetochores.
 A kinetochore is a proteinaceous microtubule-binding structure that forms on the chromosomal centromere during late prophase.
 A number of polar microtubules find and interact with corresponding polar microtubules from the opposite centrosome to form the mitotic spindle.
 Although the kinetochore structure and function are not fully understood, it is known that it contains some form of molecular motor.
 When a microtubule connects with the kinetochore, the motor activates, using energy from ATP to "crawl" up the tube toward the originating centrosome.
 This motor activity, coupled with polymerisation and depolymerisation of microtubules, provides the pulling force necessary to later separate the chromosome's two chromatids.

 Metaphase

 After the microtubules have located and attached to the kinetochores in prometaphase, the two centrosomes begin pulling the chromosomes towards opposite ends of the cell.
-The resulting tension causes the chromosomes to align along the metaphase plate or equatorial plane, an imaginary line that is centrally located between the two centrosomes (at approximately the midline of the cell).
+The resulting tension causes the chromosomes to align along the metaphase plate at the equatorial plane, an imaginary line that is centrally located between the two centrosomes (at approximately the midline of the cell).
 To ensure equitable distribution of chromosomes at the end of mitosis, the metaphase checkpoint guarantees that kinetochores are properly attached to the mitotic spindle and that the chromosomes are aligned along the metaphase plate.
 If the cell successfully passes through the metaphase checkpoint, it proceeds to anaphase.